HackerUSA-CE/aisd-wde-5-responsive-boxes/README.md

 1. **Root Colors and Variables:**

 * At the top of the `styles.css` file, you'll see the `:root` selector.
 This is where CSS variables are defined.
 These variables store color values that are used throughout the styles.
+* Each variable is prefixed with `--`, and you can use these variables later in your CSS by referring to them with `var(--variable-name)`.

 ```css
 :root {